 The “SEO copycat” method

 Now, the SEO space is a very lively environment.
-There are new methods being thought up literally every day.
+There are new methods for selling SEO services being thought up literally every day (especially selling SEO services to local businesses).
 And the overall scope of things that can be done to a site’s SEO is just huge.

 So the challenge is three-fold: